millefalcon/millefalcon.github.io/pages/strace.md

 I was getting empty results from a process that forked a child process.
 I tried to use `strace -p <pid> -s9999` to get the trace for the running process.
 But i didn't get any read,write,open system calls.

+The i came to know about the strace `-f` option.

+	$  strace -h | grep -- -f
+  	-f             follow forks
+  	-ff            follow forks with output into separate files

-One should run strace with the `-f` option to see the trace from the child process created by forks from the main process.
-Since my main process used to fork child processes, i needed to use that option.
+Since the main process used to fork child processes, i needed to use that option.

 	strace -p <pid> -s9999 -f -o process.trace